-A handful of agents loose against a codebase is not software engineering.
-ASE brings to agentic delivery what regulated workflow automation brought to business operations: identity and access boundaries, versioned definitions, approvals, immutable audit, evidence reporting, dashboards, and recovery paths.
+ASE brings to agentic delivery what regulated workflow automation brought to business operations: identity boundaries, versioned definitions, approvals, immutable audit, evidence reporting, and recovery paths — in one product surface your engineering and compliance teams can both stand behind.

 Each authority boundary is a contract, not a black box — you can swap providers without rewriting your control plane.